jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 ---
 <a name='prereq'></a>
 ##Before you begin
-[Download and install the Bluemix Live Sync command-line interface for Windows][1].
+Download and install the Bluemix Live Sync command-line interface for [Windows][1] or for [Mac OS X](https://jazz.net/pub/bluemixlive/blive_setup.pkg).

-**Important:** The Live Sync command-line interface is available only for Windows 7 and 8.
-More platforms are coming soon.
+**Important:** The Live Sync command-line interface is available only for Windows 7 and 8 and Mac OS X. More platforms are coming soon.
 [Learn more about the Live Sync command-line interface][16].

 ---
 <a name='create'></a>